UnderscoreResearch/UnderscoreBackup/README.md

 where it is not possible to launch a browser the first log entry should list the URL you need to go to interact with the software manually.

 ## Disaster has struck and my entire filesystem is gone.
-How do I restore it?
+How do I start restoring files?

 Start by installing Underscore Backup from scratch.
+Start by reinstalling the application.

-Simply reinstall the application and in the setup point it to the destination that you used for your repository metadata.
-The setup wizard will detect that an installation exists there and rebuild the local repository and allow you to start a restore of your files.
+If you are using the service to manage configuration connect to the service and simply choose the old existing source and adopt it to start rebuilding the local repository.
+If you are not using the service simply point it to the destination that you used for your repository metadata.
+The setup wizard will detect that an installation exists there and rebuild the local repository.
+Once the local repository is restored you can start restoring any files you need from your old backup.

 ## Using the command line